How to ensure good light scattering SEC chromatography data?

 Step 2: Use an appropriate column

-Step 3: Consider a guard column
+Step 3: Consider a guard column to improve chromatography LS data

 If there is any doubt about the quality of the sample, use a guard column to help protect the main column.
 This is likely only a concern for labs which routinely measure a range of unknown samples, or have a large number of different operators using the system.
+So consider this as a potential item to improve your chromatography LS data.

 For lower molecular weights, the injected amount needs to be increased in order to detect enough light scattering.
 The concentration detector used also needs to have an output significantly above the background.
 As a very rough guide, an injection of 20μL of 5mg/mL Bovine Serum Albumin (BSA) should give clear peaks for the monomer and dimer.
 For larger molecular weights, you can reduce the concentration, for smaller molecular weights, you may have to increase it.